tiemma/isw-docs-demo/slate-docker/includes/_passport.md

 `POST /passport/oauth/token`

 Before making any request, you're required to generate a Bearer token using this endpoint.
+This will be the new Authorization header value when making a request.

 > Body parameter